AdminUmesh/Dev-Notes/C#/Oops in C#.md

 ```

 ## Interface
-An interface in C# is similar to a class but only contains abstract methods. `interfaces are used.To achieve abstraction in C#`
+An interface in C# is similar to a class but  implicitly  contains abstract methods(This means that the interface does not provide the body of the methods, but you cannot declare a method in an interface using the abstract keyword). `interfaces are used.To achieve abstraction in C#`

 - An interface class is declared using the interface keyword.
 - To achieve interface implementation in C#, use the : syntex.
 - Interface methods are implicitly public and abstract.
 - Interface variables are public, static, and readonly by default.
+- If a class implements an interface, it must provide implementations for all the methods defined in that interface.

 ```csharp
 interface IAnimal {